harrisayadi/cpp/W4/Review_Session.md

 ## Correction and Clarification

 Nothing to correct and clarify this week from the videos.
-This sectio is very important.
+This section is very important and not easy.
 Post questions in the discussion forum if you want to further clarification on certain topics.

 ## Review Questions